andreacasalino/Easy-Factor-Graph/README.md

  * the documentation in ./doc explains both how to use **EFG** as well give some theoretical background
  * the sources of the library are contained in ./Lib
  * ./EFG_Samples contains 8 classes of examples, extensively showing how to use **EFG**

+[XML-GUI](https://github.com/andreacasalino/XML-GUI) wraps this library as C++ backend to a nice graphical user interactive application:

 ![the kind of model handled by this library](https://github.com/andreacasalino/Easy-Factor-Graph/tree/master/img/img1.png)